Whitebolt/vinyl-commonjs-dependencies/README.md

 );
 ```

 In the example above we have a basic build task in gulp.
 Code is sourced from *./index.js* and it dependencies.
-Files are concatenated together and the commonjs-browser-wrap module is used to create a browser wrapped version with no loader dependencies.
+Files are concatenated together and then [commonjs-browser-wrap](https://github.com/Whitebolt/gulp-commonjs-browser-wrap) is used to create a browser wrapped version with no loader dependencies.

 # vcjd.src(*globs* *[,options]*)